Automated warehouse collision: lessons from the digital twin in UE5

 A picking robot collided with a shelving unit in a high-density warehouse, triggering a domino effect that knocked down several rows of cargo.
 The incident could have been avoided if the LIDAR sensors had correctly detected the proximity of the obstacle.
 To understand the failure, the accident was recreated using a digital twin, contrasting real data scanned with FARO Scene against simulations in Gazebo and visualizations in Unreal Engine 5.
-The goal was to locate the blind spots generated by specular reflections on the metallic surfaces of the aisle.
+The objective was to locate the blind spots generated by specular reflections on the metallic surfaces of the aisle.

 Forensic reconstruction with FARO Scene and validation in Gazebo 🛠️